 And once the weekend hit, I was all in, baby.

 Naturally, the first thing that you’ll notice in the game is how it looks.
 It’s not a remake like one for Final Fantasy VII, where its fans were desperate for updated graphics; sure, we expected it to have an updated look than its original 2003 design, but I think it’s fair to say that great, realistic graphics has ever really been our MO.

 That said, there are definitely stylistic choices made that you’ll either like or learn to get used to.
 Similar to Harvest Moon: Magical Melody, but a bit toned down, the designers were definitely going for a Chibi aesthetic.
 Wikipedia describes Chibi as “characters [that] are small and chubby, with stubby limbs and oversized heads to make them resemble children.”

 I will say that it certainly fits the feel of the game and the gameplay, seeing as things don’t get too dark, especially in the remake.
 But similar to my qualms with Magical Melody, I don’t love Chibi.
 I never have and probably never will.

-Luckily this is a pretty minor issue that melted away as the more and more I played.
+Luckily this is a pretty minor issue that melted away the more and more I played.
 I mean, how mad can you really stay at cute farm animals and villagers?
-Also, unlike Magical Melody, there’s a more detailed character mock-up that pops up every time you speak with them, so, as far as I’m concerned, its water under the bridge.
-There was a period when Harvest Moon games weren’t doing a dialogue character design thing and boooooy did I complain (to myself, quietly).
+Also, unlike Magical Melody, there’s a detailed character design that pops up every time you speak with anyone, so, as far as I’m concerned, its water under the bridge.
+There was a period when Harvest Moon games weren’t doing the dialogue character design thing and boooooy did I complain (to myself, quietly).
 I’m glad they brought it back.

 Main character design changes